DragomirAlin/smartfactory/README.md

 In developing this project, I will use a lot of tools to learn how to use them and to find the best solution for my use case.

-The documentation is constantly improving and I will add new information when I develop a new function in the system.
+The documentation is constantly improving.

 If you want to contribute or/and learn, come on.
 The main purpose of this project is educational.
 > Everything we do is practice for something greater than where we currently are.
 Practice only makes for improvement.  – Les Brown